HastD/redhat-rpm-config/buildflags.md

   specified by the `__strip` macro is invoked with the `-g` option on ELF object (`.o`) files.
 * `__brp_strip_static_archive`: This is similar to `__brp_strip`, but
   processes static `.a` archives instead.
+This operation is disabled by default, so DWARF is preserved in static libraries for the benefit of programs that link to them.
+This may be disabled with a `%undefine _preserve_static_debuginfo` setting.
 * `__brp_strip_comment_note`: This step removes unallocated `.note` sections, and `.comment` sections from ELF files.
 * `__brp_strip_lto`: This step removes GCC LTO intermediate representation